meltano/handbook/src/_company/okrs.md

 Scope: Company-Wide (`'M'`)

-**Objective: We will validate our broad Meltano vision as the DataOps OS.**
+**Objective: We will achieve our broad Meltano vision as the DataOps OS.**

 #### '2022.M1' Key Results